Eriststark/vulnerable_smart_contract/README.md

 ```

-    3. The ExploitContract is able to reset the storedData in VulnerableContract by calling the resetStoredData() function, even though it is marked as external and intended for ExploitContract only.
+    iii.
+The ExploitContract is able to reset the storedData in VulnerableContract by calling the resetStoredData() function, even though it is marked as external and intended for ExploitContract only.

 ## Additional Notes